edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/install.md

 ?> A future version of EdgelessDB will have a dynamic heap size.

 ## Prepare the SGX system
-Skip this section if you want to run EdgelessDB in simulation mode.You may also skip this section if you are running on an SGX-enabled VM in Azure (DC2 series).
+Skip this section if you want to run EdgelessDB in simulation mode.
+You may also skip this section if you are running on an SGX-enabled VM in Azure (DC2 series).

 ### Hardware
 The hardware must support SGX-FLC and it must be enabled in the BIOS.
 Use the following commands to check: